kamushin/github.io/content/tool/webpack_and_browser-sync.md

 Here are some tips about using `webpack` and `Browsersync` to improve working speed.

 ### Browsersync
 Browsersync makes your browser testing workflow faster by synchronising URLs, interactions and code changes across multiple devices.
+`npm install browser-sync@2.7.1 -g`

 #### Proxy